 Extending RBAC in this way makes it nimbler, preventing the bottlenecks and workflow disruption that follow from delays in provisioning, while maintaining the security benefit of timely revocation of unauthorized access.

-Managing access in the modern cloud presents new challenges that must be met with a collaborative approach that balances network security with workforce happiness.
-Role-based access control simplifies user provisioning, helps satisfy audit requirements, and facilitates adherence to security best-practices such as PoLP and Zero Trust.
-So give it a try.
-The effort you put in today will yield great benefits in the long run.
+Managing access in the modern cloud presents new challenges with ephemeral environments.
+Supplementing Role-based access control with ABAC maintains secure access across all your infrastructure,, helps satisfy audit requirements, and facilitates adherence to security best practices such as PoLP and Zero Trust.

 Unsure where to start?
 We’ve got your RBAC!
 Sign up for our free, no-BS demo today.